 Conditions in the country’s 526 prisons and detention centers were often harsh and sometimes life threatening, due especially to overcrowding.

-Physical Conditions: Overcrowding was a serious problem, including at immigration detention centers.
-According to the Ministry of Law and Human Rights, as of July there were 271,231 prisoners and detainees in prisons and detention centers designed to hold a maximum of 132,107.
+Abusive Physical Conditions: Overcrowding was a serious problem, including at immigration detention centers.
+According to the Ministry of Law and Human Rights, as of September there were more than 276,000 prisoners and detainees in prisons and detention centers designed to hold a maximum of 132,107.
 Overcrowding posed hygiene and ventilation problems.
 The degree of overcrowding varied at different facilities.
 Minimum- and medium-security prisons were often the most overcrowded; maximum-security prisons tended to be at or below capacity.
-On September 8, a fire at the Tangerang Level I Prison in Banten Province killed 49 inmates.
-Media reported that the fire occurred in a cell block designed for 38 inmates but that held 122.

 By law prisons are supposed to hold those convicted by courts, while detention centers hold those awaiting trial.
 Most prisons have two facilities on the same compound, one designed for pretrial detainees and one for convicted prisoners.
 Persons held at the two facilities did not normally mix.
 At times, however, officials held pretrial detainees together with convicted prisoners due to overcrowding.

 By law children convicted of serious crimes serve their sentences in juvenile prison, although some convicted juveniles remained in the adult prison system despite efforts to end this practice.